-CARIBBEAN COMMUNITY The Caribbean Community is an international organisation established by the Treaty of Chaguaramas (1973)

-RESILIENCE The ability to protect against and recover from any eventuality collective regional action where national action is not sufficient to address the problem with the degree of effectiveness required national level or local levels remain within the jurisdictions at those levels
+CARIBBEAN COMMUNITY The Caribbean Community is an international organisation established by the Treaty of Chaguaramas (1973) RESILIENCE The ability to protect against and recover from any eventuality PROPORTIONALITY Competence is delegated in proportion to the need for collective regional action where national action is not sufficient to address the problem with the degree of effectiveness required SUBSIDIARITY Decisions which are best taken and implemented at the national level or local levels remain within the jurisdictions at those levels TECHNOLOGICAL RESILIENCE The ability to adapt and create new products in the future.
+The use of technology in all productive sectors with access available to citizens and visitors.